 The Board of Directors of the Company, at its meeting held on 13 May 2023, have proposed final dividend of Rs.
-1 per equity share for the financial year ended 31 March 2023 and the same is approved by the shareholders in their Annual General Meeting held on 28 June 2023.
+1 per equity share for the financial year ended 31 March 2024 and the same is approved by the shareholders in their Annual General Meeting held on 28 June 2023.
 Final dividend is accounted in the year in which it is approved by the shareholders.

-Financial Statements Notes to Financial Statements for the year ended 31 March 2024 (All amounts are in millions of Indian Rupees, except share data and unless otherwise stated)
+Financial Statements Notes to Financial Statements for the year ended 31 March 2025 (All amounts are in Rupees millions, except share data and unless otherwise stated)